HillaryBLavin/Bamazon/README.md

 - In a gitBash terminal run:  **node BamazonManager.js**
-	-  After the welcom message, the manager will be given a list of actions that can be done. after each action taken the user will return to this menu
+	-  After the welcom message, the manager will be given a list of actions that can be done.
+	   After user completes each action they will return to this menu.
 	![Example Manager 1](/images/manager1.png)

-	-  View Products for Sale:
+	-  View Products for Sale: List all of the items in the products table
 	![Example Manager 2](/images/manager2.png)

-	-  View Low Inventory:
+	-  View Low Inventory:  List all items in the products table where the quantity in stock is less tha 5.
 	![Example Manager 3](/images/manager3.png)

-	-  Add to Inventory:
+	-  Add to Inventory:  User is propmpted to select an item and an amount to restock.
+The quantity in stock is incremented by the user specified amount.
 	![Example Manager 4](/images/manager4.png)

+	-  Add New Product:   User will be prompted for product name, department and price.
+	![Example Manager 5](/images/manager5.png)

 	-  Exit:
-	![Example Manager 5](/images/manager5.png)

-	-  Add New Produce:
 	![Example Manager 6](/images/manager6.png)